azmir849/azmir849/README.md

 <summary>qrdrive.icircles.app</summary>

-    Qrdrive/iVault is a cloud Storage system like as googl drive where user can store their media
+    Qrdrive/iVault is a cloud Storage system like as google drive where user can store their media

 1. Live Demo   : https://qrdrive.icircles.app/
 2. Technology  : ReactJS,MUI, Redux toolkit